Students who study at our school can arrange their accommodation with us. A £50 non-refundable booking fee is charged for this service.

 Minimum age – 18 years

-Arrivals on a Saturday or Sunday.
-Mid- weeks arrivals are subject to availability.
+Prices include arrival on a Saturday or Sunday.
+Mid- week arrivals are subject to availability.

 There are many issues to consider when planning to live in another city or country.
 The Essential English Centre has an experienced team who can help you with accommodation advice and guidance, and will be happy to help you with anything you may need.
 Below are some common questions that students often ask about accommodation in Manchester.